Tim Potter - Tunbridge Wells. Recognised therapist with health insurers.

 Counselling in Tunbridge Wells.
 I am an experienced and accomplished counsellor, psychotherapist and supervisor.
 I have been in practice for 20 years as an individual and group therapist in private hospital and private practice settings.
 I have specific experience working effectively in mental health with such issues as anxiety, health anxiety, post natal depression and addiction.
 I practice privately from a comfortable professional setting in Tunbridge Wells and Harley Street, Central London.

 I work as an integrative therapist who offers empathy and compassion in a non-judgemental environment.
 I am influenced by Humanistic approaches to counselling such as person-centred, T.A and Gestalt.
 I have additional training to work specifically with Ego-states, CBT (Cognitive Behavioural Therapy) and training to work with OCD using CBT.
-I am familiar with the 12-steps when working with addiction(s).
-I believe (and evidence suggests) that the working relationship between the therapist and the client determines how effective and successful the therapy becomes.
+I am also a qualified clinician of Logotherapy.

 Training, qualifications & experience

 Additional experience: Running anxiety groups for Virgin Atlantic's Flying without Fear, receive referrals from BLISS (Premature Baby Charity), have set up voluntary counselling service for sufferers (and family members/carers of) of Chronic Illness.

 I have previous been a lecturer CPCAB counselling courses at levels 3, 4 & 5 Diploma in Therapeutic Counselling, with the person-centred approach as its' core model for several years.
 I have also taught a Diploma in Supervision (for counsellors, psychotherapists and allied professionals).